Recovery of a time-dependent potential in hyperbolic equations on conformally transversally anisotropic manifolds: Introduction and Statement of Results

 and satisfy these two boundary conditions.
 Here $s=\frac{1}{h}+i\lambda$ is a complex number, $h\in (0,1)$ is a semiclassical parameter, $\lambda\in \R$ and $\beta\in (\frac{1}{\sqrt{3}}, 1)$ are some fixed numbers, $v_s$ and $w_s$ are Gaussian beam quasimodes, $r_{1}$ and $r_{2}$ are correction terms that vanish in the limit $h\to 0$, and the function $\varphi(x)=x_1$ is a limiting Carleman weight on $M$.
 We choose the values of $\beta$ as above because the construction of $r_1$ relies on an application of an interior Carleman estimate \cite[Proposition 3.6]{Liu_Saksala_Yan}.
 This is derived from a boundary Carleman estimate \cite[Proposition 3.1]{Liu_Saksala_Yan}, which is valid for $\beta \in (\frac{1}{\sqrt{3}}, 1)$.
 For the construction of $r_2$, we may take $\beta \in [\frac{1}{2},1]$, see \cite[Theorem 4.1]{Kian_Oksanen}.

-Since the transversal manifold $(M_0,g_0)$ is not necessarily simple, the approach based on global GO solutions is not applicable.
+Since the transversal manifold $(M_0,g_0)$ is not necessarily simple, the approach based on global CGO solutions, which was constructed in geodesic polar coordinates in \cite{Kian_Oksanen}, is not applicable under the geometric assumptions of this paper.
+In particular, it is not known whether one can solve the necessary eikonal and transport equations appearing in \eqref{eq:conjugated_L1} globally without the simplicity assumption.
 In Proposition \ref{prop:Gaussian_beam} we construct Gaussian beam quasimodes for every non-tangential geodesic in the transversal manifold $M_0$ by using techniques originally developed in solving inverse problems for elliptic operators, see for instance \cite{Cekic,Ferreira_Kur_Las_Salo,Krupchyk_Uhlmann_magschr,Yan}, as well as \cite{Liu_Saksala_Yan} for hyperbolic operators.
-The quasimodes concentrate on the geodesic in the semiclassical limit $h \to 0$, as we shall explain in Proposition \ref{prop:limit_behavior}.
+These quasimodes concentrate on the geodesic in the semiclassical limit $h \to 0$, as we shall explain in Proposition \ref{prop:limit_behavior}.
 The construction of the remainder terms $r_1$ and $r_2$ are given in Section \ref{sec:CGO_solution}.
 Here $r_1$ needs to have a stronger decay property, namely, being $\cO(h^{1/2})$ with respect to the semiclassical $H^1$-norm.
 This is achieved with an interior Carleman estimate \cite[Proposition 3.6]{Liu_Saksala_Yan}.
-In order to find a remainder $r_2$ such that $u_2$ satisfies the required boundary conditions, we follow a different approach, which was developed in \cite{Kian_partial_data,Kian_Oksanen}.
+In order to find a remainder $r_2$ such that $u_2$ satisfies the required boundary conditions in the set of partial Cauchy data \eqref{eq:Cauchy_data}, we follow a different approach, which was developed in \cite{Kian_partial_data,Kian_Oksanen}.

 To complete the proof of Theorem \ref{thm:main_result}, we shall substitute the CGO solutions \eqref{eq:CGO_v_old} and \eqref{eq:exp_grow_soln} into the integral identity \eqref{eq:int_id_q} and pass to the limit $h\to 0$.
 Lemma \ref{lem:rhs_est} implies that the right-hand side of \eqref{eq:int_id_q} vanishes in the limit $h\to 0$.
-The proof of this lemma requires a decay in $H^1$-norm \eqref{eq:est_r1} for $r_1$.
-Meanwhile, estimates \eqref{eq:estimate_v}, \eqref{eq:est_r1}, and \eqref{eq:est_r2}, in conjunction with the concentration property of Gaussian beam quasimodes Proposition \ref{prop:limit_behavior}, yield that the left-hand side of \eqref{eq:int_id_q} converges to the attenuated geodesic ray transform involving the function $q_1-q_2$ in the limit $h\to 0$.
+The proof of this lemma requires a decay in the semiclassical $H^1$-norm for $r_1$, which is given in estimate \eqref{eq:est_r1}.
+Meanwhile, estimates \eqref{eq:estimate_v}, \eqref{eq:est_r1}, and \eqref{eq:est_r2}, in conjunction with the concentration property of Gaussian beam quasimodes Proposition (\ref{prop:limit_behavior}), yield that the left-hand side of \eqref{eq:int_id_q} converges to the attenuated geodesic ray transform involving the function $q_1-q_2$ in the limit $h\to 0$.
 This is the reason why we need Assumption \ref{asu:inj} to complete the proof.

 The paper is organized as follows.
 We begin with the construction of Gaussian beam quasimodes in Section \ref{sec:Gaussian_beam}.
 In Section \ref{sec:CGO_solution} we construct both exponentially decaying and growing CGO solutions.
 Finally, we present the proof of Theorem \ref{thm:main_result} in Section \ref{sec:proof}.